ffedox/alicefedotova/content/teaching/python/index.md

 ---
 title: Linear and Logistic Regression
-summary: In Data Analysis and Computational Linguistics.
+summary: In Data Analysis and Machine Learning.
 Held at the Department of Interpreting and Translation (DIT), University of Bologna.
 date: 2024-04-24
 type: docs
 math: false